What is ketamine used for?

 The biggest medical breakthrough for ketamine has been in the treatment of severe depression and other psychiatric disorders.
 IV ketamine infusions have been found to ease the symptoms of depression in just a few hours.
 This is a significant improvement compared to antidepressants, which can take weeks to work, if they work at all.
 Patients usually respond to ketamine within 1-3 infusions, and can achieve a dramatic relief of symptoms for prolonged periods of time.

-If you are interested in learning more about ketamine and if it is a good treatment option for you, we would be happy to offer a free consultation.
+If you are interested in learning more about ketamine and if it is a good treatment option for you, we would be happy to schedule a consultation.
 At Vitalitas Denver, we offer a full spectrum of psychiatric services, including ketamine infusions.
-To find out if you’re a candidate, complete the brief form below to request a free consultation with a member of our team.
+To find out if you’re a candidate, complete the brief form below to request a consultation with a member of our team.